12 Apr WeChat – The Chinese App for Everything

 In order to constantly expand its business, WeChat has evolved into a very innovative corporation.
 With its recently introduced “mini-apps”, WeChat is about to revolutionize the app industry because users will not need to install their apps any more.
 WeChat aims at replacing all other apps on its users´ smartphones and allow them to stay within the WeChat orbit all the time without the need to leave it.
 According to the Financial Times, the mini-apps help WeChat to become “the first big platform to provide an alternative to the App Store from Apple.”

-28 red envelopes every month
+This Chinese app offers 28 red envelopes every month

 Half of the active WeChat users spend more than 90 minutes on the platform every day.
 A typical user is described by parent company Tencent as being in his or her 20s and 30s.
 On average they spend 65 minutes per month on WeChat-enabled calls.
 The millennials on WeChat account for 65 percent of the overall users and 80 percent of total messages.
 A typical user on WeChat sends 74 messages per day, walks 5,900 steps and launches on average 28 “red envelopes” on the app every month.

 The value WeChat offers to its users is obvious.
 They can move within one orbit and still do all their important business.
 They can sail within their own cosmos and use a de facto operating system.
 Companies and brands on the other hand can effectively communicate through their official WeChat accounts, share content, interact and accompany their customers through all phases of their digital journey.
 A recent study found that more than 52 percent of internet users in China are accessing WeChat official accounts in order to keep up with the latest news.
 At the end of 2016, there were more than 12 million WeChat official accounts, an increase of almost 50 percent over 2015.

 Precious “Moments” for brands using this Chinese App